Introduction to Cultural Studies 340-AR1-1ICS

 Lecture conducted in class

-End of term test.
+End of term exam.

 Class attendance is not obligatory